 Photo by: JJ Harrison

-The stunning flowers grown for commercial purposes on large scale last longer.
+The stunning flowers are grown for commercial purposes on large scale last longer.
 As cut flowers, they dazzle the viewer’s eyes and reassure you that it is a sight worth seeing and worth the preliminary trouble you had suffered to see them blossoming year after year.
 It is certain that this beautiful flower will brighten your garden and yard, with its unmatched splendor.